META-1-Official/soft-launch-meta1-ui/app/help/en/dex/shorting.md

 call price = DEBT / COLLATERAL * MCR
 ```

-The margin call will take the collateral, buy shares of borrowed bitAsset at
+The margin call will take the collateral, buy shares of borrowed METAAsset at
 market rates up to the SQP and close the position.
 The remaining META1 of the
 collateral are returned to the customer.

 ### Settlement

-Holders of any bitAsset can request a settlement at a *fair price* at any time.
+Holders of any METAAsset can request a settlement at a *fair price* at any time.
 The settlement closes the borrow/short positions with lowest collateral ratio
 and sells the collateral for the settlement.

 ## Selling

-After borrowing bitAssets, they can be sold free at any of the corresponding
+After borrowing METAAssets, they can be sold free at any of the corresponding
 markets at any price a buyer is willing to pay.
 With this step, the
-short-selling is now complete and you are short that particular bitAsset.
+short-selling is now complete and you are short that particular METAAsset.

 ## Updating Collateral Ratio

 At any time, the holder of a borrow/short position can modify the collateral
 ratio in order to flexibly adjust to market behavior.
 If the collateral ratio is
 increase, an additional amount of META1 is locked as collateral, while reducing
-the collateral ratio will require an amount of the corresponding BitAsset to be
+the collateral ratio will require an amount of the corresponding METAAsset to be
 payed back to the network.

 ## Covering

 To close a borrow/short position, one must hold the borrowed amount of that
-particular bitAsset to hand it over to the META1 network.
+particular METAAsset to hand it over to the META1 network.
 After that, the
-BitAssets are reduced from the corresponding supply and the collateral is
+METAAssets are reduced from the corresponding supply and the collateral is
 released and given back to its owner.